-The HelpSystems PowerTech division has a legacy that evokes a similar identity challenge.
-Many people still know us as PowerLock, the fondly recalled but now retired name for our very first product, Network Security, which monitors and secures TCP services like ODBC and FTP.
+The HelpSystems Powertech division has a legacy that evokes a similar identity challenge.
+Many people still know us as PowerLock, the fondly recalled but now retired name for our very first product, Powertech Exit Point Manager, which monitors and secures TCP services like ODBC and FTP.

 As additional products were developed and released, PowerLock came to represent the product line and that first solution became known as PowerLock Network Security.
 Unfortunately, this tended to confuse more than clarify.

 When PowerTech was acquired by HelpSystems in 2008 and the PowerLock jersey was retired, that original product became known simply as Network Security.
 Sure, many of us are gray-haired enough that we don’t correct people when they call in with a PowerLock question, but technically it could be a question about any of four primary security modules that existed in the portfolio when the name was dropped.